dariosky/udacity-myreads/README.md

 We start from a [create-react-app](https://github.com/facebookincubator/create-react-app/), a client API, and some template code from [the starter project](https://github.com/udacity/reactnd-project-myreads-starter) and we add the React functionalities.

+## How to run

+* Clone the repo

+		git clone git@github.com:dariosky/udacity-myreads.git
+		cd udacity-myreads

+* Install the dependencies

+		yarn

+* Run the app

+		yarn start

+  The app will run on port 3000, browser will open automatically